 Assembly and Labelling of Pre-Filled Syringes

-They also require custom assembly and labelling services as biologics are often packed small batches and there is a need for a much greater level of technical precision for assembly and labelling as there is an extremely small tolerance for placement deviations as most presentations have critical to quality aspects.
-The custom service capabilities required for injectable packing/filling, storing and shipping such products are harder to come by than larger scale tablet and capsule contract packers.
+They also require custom assembly and labeling services as biologics are often packed small batches and there is a need for a much greater level of technical precision for assembly and labeling as there is an extremely small tolerance for placement deviations as most presentations have critical to quality aspects.
+The custom service capabilities required for injectable packing/filling, storing and shipping such products are harder to come by than larger-scale tablet and capsule contract packers.

 They also require more significant equipment investment for manufacturers thinking of developing an in-house packing line.
 The presents opportunities for contract partners with the capabilities and expertise to deliver services in these markets and we are seeing much more of these more complex packaging projects in Sharp both in the US and in Europe.

 As pharma brands outsourcing increases, there will be an impact on the type and number of suppliers they work with.
 All pharma brands want to simplify their supply chains and reduce the number of relationships they need to maintain.

 Most companies will look to reduce their supplier base and will shift towards more strategic relationships with key suppliers to achieve economies of scale.
 Within that, we’ll see contract suppliers aim to reduce ‘friction’ for their clients and simplify their processes by developing strategic partnerships with other vendors and operating as one entity.